martinPino/FoodLoversApp/README.md

 # FoodLoversApp
 This is a simple food recipe app.
+You can search, save and view hundreds of international meal recipes with tutorials.
 ## Short App preview:

 https://user-images.githubusercontent.com/98555585/183052654-29b31d92-64e5-4b7d-a1fc-b0ad1ec58e1a.mp4